 Medical Review Panel‘s Decision is Not Binding!

-This brings up two important points.
-First, once the Panel has ruled, you may still file a lawsuit no matter what the Panel’s ruling.
+This brings up two critical points.
+First, once the Panel has ruled, you may still file a lawsuit no matter the Panel’s ruling.
 It is not binding on the injured plaintiff.
 Second, the statute of limitations stops running on your lawsuit while the Panel is pending.
 But it recommences as soon as Panel has issued its ruling.

 The requirements and protections of the Medical Malpractice Act are there to protect the doctors (and their insurance companies) not the patient.
-It is important to have an attorney experienced in medical malpractice on your side.
+It is essential to have an attorney experienced in medical malpractice on your side.

 Never Events in Hospitals – Albuquerque Medical Malpractice Attorneys

-Never Events in Hospitals Far too many patients are go into a hospital hoping to get better only to find themselves at the end of a medical error causing them even more harm.
+Never Events in Hospitals Far too many patients go into a hospital hoping to get better only to find themselves at the end of a medical error causing them even more harm.